 Bystander Anti-Racism Project

 Bystander anti-racism is action taken by 'ordinary' people in response to incidents of interpersonal or systemic racism.
+Obstacles to bystander anti-racism include fear of becoming a target themselves and a lack of knowledge about what to do and how to do it.
+People lack a sense of what tactics, rhetoric and tenor are likely to be effective.
+Research in this area is underdeveloped, particularly on the enablers and barriers to organisational readiness of bystander anti-racism.
 This project produced a strong empirical understanding of bystander anti-racism (its nature, potential, merits, benefits and constraints) as a means of countering racism in Australia.
 This was achieved through four specific aims:

-4. Develop and disseminate the resulting evidence-based in order to inform policy and practice aimed at increasing effective bystander anti-racism among ordinary Australians.
+- Develop and disseminate evidence-based findings in order to inform policy and practice aimed at increasing effective bystander anti-racism among ordinary Australians.

 What type of action do people take?